SeanMcP/seanmcp.com/src/board-games/speed-catan.md

 Since you are no longer summing the dice when rolling, there is no way to trigger the robber.
 You can either leave the piece in the box or set it in the desert.

+### Development cards

+Development cards _can_ be played on the turn you bought it.

+### Soldier (Knight) Cards

+When you play a "Knight" development card, steal one resource card from the player with the most victory points.

 ### Winning